Best Hiking Shoes of 2024

 What we didn’t like: fit can feel sloppy for narrow feet

-Keens are noted for having a wide toe box and protective toe cap sized to accommodate wide feet.
-Like the Merrell Moab, the classic Keen Targhee continues to get updated with features honed in with each new iteration.
-We think the Keens have a more modernized design than the Merrell shoes, making them a little more stylish for day-to-day wear, but both the Targhee and Moabs are reliable choices for most hiking trails.
+KEENs are noted for having a wide toe box and protective toe cap sized to accommodate wide feet.
+Like the Merrell Moab, the classic KEEN Targhee continues to get updated with features honed in with each new iteration.
+We think the KEENs have a more modernized design than the Merrell shoes, making them a little more stylish for day-to-day wear, but both the Targhee and Moabs are reliable choices for most hiking trails.

 Based on our testing, they lack the kind of stability you’ll find in the Oboz Sawtooth, and they don’t breathe as well as the ventilator version of the Moabs.
-But for day hikes and carrying a light pack, the Keen Targhee are capable shoes that will get the job done.
+But for day hikes and carrying a light pack, the KEEN Targhee are capable shoes that will get the job done.

-Adidas Terrex Swift R3 GTX
+Adidas Terrex Swift R3 GORE-TEX

 Weight (men’s): 1 lb.
 11.9 oz